Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Sample selection

 \subsection{Differences between the IRAC detected and IRAC undetected LRD candidates.}

 The difference in density of LRD candidates with and without IRAC is probably driven by several factors.
 On one side, the number of LRD candidates with IRAC may be underestimated, because blending issues can affect IRAC fluxes, producing a boost in the contaminated band which results in a large $\chi^2$, and at the same time we perform a more strict visual check removing any possible blended source.
-Indeed, as visible in \cref{tab:numbers}, the fraction of sources removed by the $\chi^2$ cut and the visual inspection is larger for IRAC-detected sources.
-To understand the importance of blending, we verified that around 15\% of all reliable \Euclid sources have a projected sources within $2\arcsec$ (equal to the worst IRAC FWHM) and 5\% within $1\arcsec$.
+Indeed, as can be seen in \cref{tab:numbers}, the fraction of sources removed by the $\chi^2$ cut and the visual inspection is larger for IRAC-detected sources.
+To understand the importance of blending, we verified that around 15\% of all reliable \Euclid sources have a neighbour within $2\arcsec$ (equal to the worst IRAC FWHM) and 5\% within $1\arcsec$.
 Given that there are hints of LRDs could have an excess of clustering at kpc scales \citep{Tanaka2024}, the effect of blending may be even more strong in LRDs than in the general galaxy population.
 In addition, the FWHM of IRAC is larger than the radius used for the photometry, so flux loss may effect the detection of sources.

-On the other side, the number of LRD candidates selected without IRAC may be overestimated, as the H\,$\alpha+[\ion{N}{II}]$ complex is inside \HE filter at $z=1.31$--2.09 and the presence of the IRAC bands can help to identify them.
-In addition, the larger wavelength coverage can simply improve the removal of any type of contaminants.
+On the other side, the number of LRD candidates selected without IRAC may be overestimated, as the H\,$\alpha+[\ion{N}{II}]$ complex is contained within the \HE filter at $z=1.31$--2.09.
+The presence of the IRAC bands can help to identify them.
+In addition, the wider wavelength coverage can simply improve the removal of any type of contaminants.

 However, some differences may be intrinsic.
-Indeed, observations with the JWST mid-infrared instrument (MIRI) have shown that the red rest-frame continuum becomes a remarkably flat continuum, indicating a mild contribution from an obscured AGN \citep{Williams2024,PerezGonzalez2024} or an AGN torus deficient of hot dust \citep{Barro2024}.
-At $z<2.8$ IRAC bands cover the same rest-frame wavelengths as MIRI at $z>5$, tracing indeed in the flat part of the SED.
+Indeed, observations with the JWST mid-infrared instrument (MIRI) have shown that the rest-frame continuum at $\lambda \gtrsim0.7\,\rm\mu m$ becomes remarkably flat, indicating a mild contribution from an obscured AGN \citep{Williams2024,PerezGonzalez2024} or an AGN torus deficient of hot dust \citep{Leung2024,Barro2024}.
+At $z<2.8$ IRAC bands cover the same rest-frame wavelengths as MIRI at $z>5$ (i.e., $\lambda\geq0.7\,\rm \mu m$), covering the flatter part of the SED.